ThilinaRajapakse/simpletransformers/docs/_docs/14-ner-data-formats.md

 The data format for LayoutLM is similar to the default format described above but it also includes the bounding box information in addition to the text.

+**Note:** The bounding box coordinates must be normalized to between 0-1000 where (0,0) is the top-left corner of the image.
+{: .notice--info}

 Dataframe format:

 | sentence_id | words      | labels | xo  | y0  | x1  | y1  |